-The 12th annual Property/Casualty Insurance Joint Industry forum will be held next Tuesday January 8, at the Waldorf-Astoria Hotel in New York City.
-Tony Snow, former White House Press Secretary for President George W. Bush, will be the keynote speaker at the event.
-The Forum, sponsored by the 15 leading p/c insurance trade associations, was created to provide p/c insurance and reinsurance company leaders with an opportunity to meet and discuss topics of general interest.
-A panel of insurance regulators will first discuss the insurance industry from their perspective.
-This will be followed by a panel of insurance company CEOs who will discuss general trends in industry services.
-As always, the event is expected to be well-attended and to stimulate lively discussion on the industry.
-For more information on the Forum, contact I.I.I. vice president of communications Loretta Worters at 212-346-5545 or email@example.com.
+The 14th annual Property/Casualty Insurance Joint Industry Forum will be held tomorrow at the Waldorf-Astoria Hotel in New York City.
+The Forum, sponsored by 16 leading property/casualty insurance trade associations, was created to provide p/c insurance and reinsurance company leaders with an opportunity to meet and discuss topics of general interest.
+A panel of experts will first discuss the insurance industry from the perspective of those who regulate, analyze and write about the business.
+This will be followed by a panel of industry CEOs who will discuss general trends in industry services.
+A reception and dinner that evening will feature an address by Kimberley Strassel, a member of the editorial board and columnist at The Wall Street Journal.
+For more information on the Forum, contactÃ‚ Loretta Worters at the I.I.I. on 212-346-5545.